ghbeau/Wave_Propagation_2D_surface/README.md

 Warning: the file may save images/animations.
 Check comments.

-PHY407_FinalReport.pdf was my final report for the computational physics course PHY407 at University of Toronto in 2020.
+PHY407_FinalReport.pdf was my final report for the computational physics course PHY407 at University of Toronto.